arun-is/tachyons-color-palette-generator/README.md

 npm install
 ```

-## Run
+## Use
-Use the following to run the tool:
+Use the following to run the tool.

 ```bash
 npm run gulp
 ```

-## Configure
+It will watch for changes and automatically generate css.

-Edit config.less with the colors you wish to use
+Edit config.less with the colors you wish to use.

+CSS can be found in bin/style.css

 ## License
 MIT License